fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Even if not all pods failed, we still need to increase the volume size of all brokers because the storage configuration is shared.
+This procedure works offline because copying data while they are being modified can cause tricky problems, especially if transactions are enabled.
 **Before deleting the Kafka cluster, make sure that delete claim storage configuration is set to false in Kafka resource.**

 ```sh